 CodeSnip — a snippet manager & local code runner with multi-language interpreter support and Compiler Explorer integration.

-This project is a cross-platform port of the original CodeSnip (WPF) application to the UI framework Avalonia.
+This project began as a port of the original CodeSnip (WPF) application to Avalonia, but has since grown beyond a direct port with new features and improvements.

 ⬇️ Download